hkailahi/copia/README.md

 ##### Q: Why do larger matches exist that contain smaller matches?

-These can be seen as partial deliveries to recipients willing to take more in order to allow to other recipients who would otherwise be left out
+These cases can be seen as partial deliveries to recipients who could have taken more in order to allow receival by other recipients who would otherwise be left out.

 Eliminating these larger matches should not be done because it is:
 1. Not useful
-    - We want to deliver smaller subsets anyways, so computing bigger ones should actually be avoided.
+    - We want to deliver the smaller subsets anyways, so requiring the generation of bigger ones should actually be avoided.
 2. Not possible.. at least on my laptop
     - This is a powerset problem, where all subsets of a larger match must be checked.
 This would require an exponential function (O(2^n)) nested at each level inside an already expensive O(pbq^6)+ algorithm.